Sports Injury Blog Articles

-Mental Health issues within sport are important to address.
-Like a persons physical attributes mental health alters throughout life.
+Mental Health issues within the sport are important to address.
+Like a person's physical attributes mental health alters throughout life.
 Recognising a mental illness such as depression in athletes is of utmost importance and 1 in 4 people in the U.K can be affected by mental health issues such as depression or anxiety so educating athletes and coaches about its effects is vital.
 Athletes are no different to anyone else and the pressure of media, peers, success, competing, training and winning can all contribute to a depressive state.

 There are many reasons why sleep is important, as it improves overall health and wellbeing and enables humans to perform.
 It helps our brain to function and affects many different systems within our body from our emotional state is to what our physical state is.
 The amount of sleep we require depends on what stage of life we are at, with a newborn requiring approximately 16 hours a day and an adult requiring 7 hours a day.

 Carbohydrate (CHO) is important as an exercise fuel.
 Having enough fuel to supply the body is essential to be able to perform optimally and combat fatigue or tiredness, which could lead to injuries.
 Sources of carbohydrates can be found from solids and liquids.
-In some cases we need to have more than just plain water to help us exercise, concentrate or perform optimally.
+In some cases, we need to have more than just plain water to help us exercise, concentrate or perform optimally.
 Sports drinks, sports gels or juices can help us achieve this.

 Ingrown toenail or onychocryptosis is when the toenail grows into the nail fold.
 These can be extremely painful and can develop redness and an infection.
 It can stop people playing sport and can mean a visit to the podiatrist.
 To prevent the problem there are several measures that can be taken: